Wang Baoqiang

 Wang Baoqiang (王宝强 (王寶強, Wáng Bǎoqiáng); born 29 May 1984) is a Chinese martial artist, actor and director.
 Wang first received recognition in the film Blind Shaft (2003), for which he shared the Best New Performer prize at the Golden Horse Awards.
 He went on to star in the television series Soldiers Sortie (2006) and My Brother's Name is Shun Liu (2009), garnering further attention.
 His notable film credits include Lost on Journey (2010), Lost in Thailand (2012), Monk Comes Down the Mountain (2015), the Detective Chinatown film series (2015–2021), and Never Say Never (2023).
 In 2017, Wang made his directorial debut with the action-adventure film Buddies in India.

 Early life

-Wang Baoqiang was born in Nanhe County, Xingtai, Hebei, on May 29, 1984, to Wang Yinsheng (王银生) and Liu Huan (刘焕), both his parents are peasants.
+Wang Baoqiang was born in Nanhe County, Xingtai, Hebei, on May 29, 1984, to Wang Yinsheng (王银生) and Liu Huan (刘焕), both of whom were farmers.

 When Wang Baoqiang was 8 years old, his village showed the movie Shaolin Temple starring Jet Li, which inspired him to become a martial arts star in movies like Jet Li and Jackie Chan.
 Wang insisted on going to a Shaolin Temple though his family opposed it, in the same year.
 He trained in Shaolin martial arts.